filecoin-project/fvm-docs/content/en/docs/concepts/basics/overview.md

 ### Dataverse and DATA DAOs

 The Dataverse and DAOs are each, in their own right, an amazing use case.
-However, together they present even more incredible opportunities.
-Together they represent the value of datasets and incentivize value creation through data processing.
+However, together they present even more opportunities.
+Together they represent the value of datasets in a dataverse, and then they incentivize more value creation by enabling developers to process that data as Data DAOs.

 Let's explain each first.

 #### Dataverse

 A dataverse is a self-learning on-chain entity, that enables you to share, preserve, cite, explore and analyze research data.
-Researchers, data authors, publishers, data distributors, and affiliated institutions all receive appropriate credit via a data citation with a persistent identifier. (from [Wikipedia](https://en.wikipedia.org/wiki/Dataverse))
+Researchers, data authors, publishers, data distributors, and affiliated institutions all get a persistent identifier to receive appropriate credit. (from [Wikipedia](https://en.wikipedia.org/wiki/Dataverse))

-A Dataverse repository can host multiple dataverses.
+A dataverse repository can host multiple dataverses.
 Each dataverse contains dataset(s) or other dataverses, and each dataset contains descriptive metadata and data files (including documentation and code that accompany the data).

 You can use the FVM to tokenize datasets to represent their value to humanity and kickstart the dataset economy.

-With the FVM, it will be possible to write smart contracts to harvest and exchange tokens between peers for storage activities such as:

-- Computation requests: Such as requests for unsealing data before retrieval or other state changes.
-- Validation: Verifying that transactions are legal, not double-spends or malicious.
-- Transformations: The process that data goes through before the storage provider stores them.
-See [Data Representation](https://spec.filecoin.io/#section-systems.filecoin_files.piece.data-representation).
-- Extraction: Of data from a source system for further use.
-- Machine learning: Using data to predict outcomes...and more.

-You'll be able to apply a computation on data, incentivizing its execution all the way to the end, and certifying that the resulting storage state and the computation output are verifiably correct.

-If you chain these processes together, you can compound the value of the datasets iteratively and deploy self-learning entities on-chain to steward, maintain, and curate those datasets.
+Then those tokens could be harvested and exchanged between peers.

 #### Decentralized Autonomous Organizations (DAOs)

 With smart contracts possible on the FVM, you can create [Decentralized Autonomous Organizations (DAOs)](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization), which are member-owned communities, constructed by rules encoded in a smart contract.

 You can use the FVM to program a DAO with the terms agreed upon by the people who started the DAO.
 Having the terms built into a smart contract makes the entire organization self-sustainable, in other words, _autonomous_.
 For example, a program can hire people, onboard them, order equipment, pay employees, many of the things that people would normally do to keep a company running.
-The agreement could include creating a token and even paying employees in that token.

-DAOs can also change and grow with the vote of tokenholders in the ecosystem.
-The more tokens a member has, the more votes they get.
-When agreements are made, you can encode the changes into a smart contract and implement them immediately.
+When agreements and changes are made, you can encode them into a smart contract and implement them immediately.
 You won't need to enforce them through a traditional top-down hierarchy, like a CEO or a board of directors.

-Some links of interest for DAO builders:
+Some links of interest for DAO builders include:

 - [MakerDAO](https://makerdao.com/en/whitepaper#abstract)
 - [Aragon](https://aragon.org/)